skiselev/Z80-CPM/README.md

 ### Changes

+* Version 1.1
+  * Fix cosmetic issues:
+    * Swap C5 with C8 and C4 with C6.
+    * Modify C10 footpring to clearly show negative terminal.

 * Version 1.0
-  * Initial version
+  * Initial version.

 ### Known Issues

 * Version 1.0
   * Cosmetic issues:
-    * C5 and C8, and C6 and C4 should be swapped
+    * C5 and C8, and C6 and C4 should be swapped.
     * C10 should have more clear marking for the negative terminal.

 ## Red Tape